Hubspot User Group Meeting September 2017 - London HUG

 The Inbound Marketing

 So the solution that we propose is to start to employ, invent a strategy to both your sales and marketing activities in your business.
 It's important just to reiterate here, for anyone that's not familiar with the concept of inbound marketing, that with inbound, what we're essentially doing is trying to focus on attracting good fit leads or opportunities to your business.
 And we do that through producing meaningful content that can enable you to have meaningful interactions with potential customers.
 So I suppose if you were to think about it in its crude, it's crude crudest form.
 It's about just having good social etiquette.
 I'm, it's not about interrupting people, it's about actually being helpful, being responsive.
 Being very human in the way that you employ your marketing and your sales strategy.

-And that can be through any digital, um, any, any point in your digital footprint.
+And that can be through any point in your digital footprint.
 And so it doesn't just have to be through your website, it can be through your social profiles.
 It can be through really any channel, whether it's an online forum that you participate in, anything that gives your business, your brand and the people within it visibility.

 Once we've attracted these people to the website, we look to convert them, so we need to make sure that the visits actually convert into leads and at that stage we try to nurture them and close them into customers and once their customers again, we focused on retention.
 You might hear that word for me a lot things.
 I'm pretty obsessed with it and we focused on retention by delighting customers in an ongoing basis throughout their lifecycle.
 So today I'm gonna talk to you about the top three challenges that I hear from customers and some of the tactics that you can employ to work through these challenges.